tristan-white/no-style-please/_posts/2024-02-25-squarespace-domains-with-github-pages.md

 By default, the site will be hosted at `<github-username>.github.io`.
 For example, my website (the site you're on now) is hosted at [tristan-white.github.io](https://tristan-white.github.io).

 But if you enter that in your search bar, you'll be sent to this site and see `tristanwhite.me` in the URL bar.
-The reason for this is that I've set up my github pages site to use a custom domain that was registerd through Squarespace.
+The reason for this is that I've set up my github pages site to use a custom domain that was registered through Squarespace.

 ## Steps to use Squarespace Domain with Github Pages
 1. Change the name of you github account to `<username>.github.io`